SIM Content Enhancement Professional Developer

 I began this journey with SIM almost ten years ago through becoming a learning strategy PDer, but prior to that used SIM learning strategies within my classroom with manuals handed down through past teachers.
 I have trained over the last six to seven years in several of the CERs but have not been in the place to pursue becoming a CER PDer.
 Thank you, Judith, for assisting me with this journey!

-marystowe12 Almost 2 years ago
+marystowe12 Over 2 years ago

 PPDI 2021